I recently finished reading The Financial Diet: A Total Beginner’s Guide to Getting Good with Money.

 Not every money book will be helpful for you depending on where you are at in your journey to financial freedom.

-This book is by the founder of The Financial Diet, Chelsea Fagen.
+This book is by Chelsea Fagen, the founder of The Financial Diet, a personal finance platform for young women.
 At its core, it is a money basics book for the young millennial who maybe hasn’t thought too deeply about their personal finances, but wants to start making small, active changes in their lifestyle.
 I really wish I had this book when I was graduating college and making my start in the world.
 I certainly don’t think I would be in nearly as much credit card debt during my 20s if I did.

 The Financial Diet is less of a traditional book, and more like an inclusive handbook.
 You don’t have to sit and read it through all at once, you can skip around and it will still all make sense.
 It covers a little bit on every topic and is laid out in very digestible chunks.
 It’s very colorful and I loved the designs and illustrations by The Financial Diet’s other co-founder, Lauren Van Hage.
 You’ll find all sorts of golden nuggets in there, from recipes to lists, to short two-page interviews with prominent figures in the finance world.

 I loved the core messaging throughout the book, that being smarter with money isn’t just about what you put in the bank, but about everything in your lifestyle – the clothes you put in your closet, your spending habits, and the food you put in your kitchen (instead of ordering in all the time).
 Chelsea also shares lots of ways you can be boujee on a budget because she firmly believes that just because you’re broke, doesn’t mean you can’t treat yourself now and then (so long as you do it sensibly).
 She shares a lot about her personal story and learning from her financial faux-pas, which I think is a great way of humanizing the personal finance journey and making it more relatable.